Why Bhangarh Gets So Quiet in the Evening

 They mean the place loses the kind of sound that reassures them:

+Once those disappear, the remaining soundscape feels incomplete.
+And incomplete environments tend to produce discomfort.
 That’s one of the reasons abandoned places unsettle people even when nothing unusual is happening.

 The Haunted Interpretation Is Emotionally Stronger